 And that's just people who think they might be addicted to porn.
 The same survey found that about 36% of men and about 15% of women have thought they should use less pornography, whether or not "addiction" comes into the picture.
 That's tens of millions of people.

-It's not particularly surprising that people are reporting problems with porn.
-In the past twenty-five years, the delivery and availability of pornography has evolved so fast that the human brain hasn't had a chance to adjust.
+It's not particularly surprising that people report persistent problems with porn.
+In the past twenty-five years, the means of delivery and instant availability of pornography have evolved so fast that communities and individuals have not had a chance to adjust.
+We are, in a sense, living through a massive, unregulated experiment in how visual consumption of explicit content delivered via a user interface purposefully designed to attract and hold attention affects the emotions, attitudes, behaviors of hundreds of millions of people around the world.
 (Check out Your Brain on Porn: How Internet Porn Affects the Brain for a great discussion of this.)

 See what we're getting at?
 You.
 Are.
 Not.
 Alone.
 Far from it.
-We think the numbers show that it's a safe bet you could populate a large U.S. city entirely with people who see porn as a problem in their own lives that they want to stop.
-In fact, we're willing to take it a step further and say that you could probably fill a big city with people who don't just think porn might be a problem, but who areactually addicted to porn by any accepted clinical definition of addiction.
+We think the numbers show that it's a safe bet you could populate a large U.S. city entirely with people who see porn as a problem in their own lives and want to stop using it.
+In fact, we're willing to take it a step further and say that you could probably fill a big city with people who don't just think porn might be a problem, but who have an actual, diagnosable mental health disorder centered around uncontrolled, compulsive porn use.